Airlie Beach

 The level of cultural diversity witnessed in Airlie Beach was found to be above average when compared nationally for a number of language and cultural background related metrics

-Airlie Beach's population showed higher cultural diversity compared to most local markets, with 13.6% speaking a language other than English at home and 36.8% born overseas.
-Christianity was the predominant religion in Airlie Beach, comprising 36.7% of its population.
-Notably, Judaism was overrepresented at 0.5%, higher than the Rest of Qld's average of 0.1%.
+Airlie Beach had a higher level of cultural diversity than most local markets, with 13.6% of its residents speaking a language other than English at home and 36.8% born overseas.
+Christianity was the predominant religion in Airlie Beach, making up 36.7% of its population.
+However, Judaism was significantly overrepresented, comprising 0.5% compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity